We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sun sensitivity

-These effects are more likely when you first start using retinol.
+These side effects are more commonly seen when you first start using retinol.
 They should subside after a few weeks as your skin adapts to the product.
-However, if side effects continue, you might want to switch to a lower-strength product.
+But if side effects continue, you might want to switch to a lower-strength product.

 Retinol might trigger or aggravate rashes in people who have eczema.

-In addition, it’s not safe for pregnant women.
-Talk to your doctor about retinol if you’re thinking about getting pregnant in the near future.
+In addition, retinol isn’t safe for pregnant people.
+Talk with your doctor about using retinol if you’re thinking about getting pregnant in the near future.

-Unfortunately, research is currently limited.
-If you have concerns, speak to your doctor before using retinol.
+Unfortunately, research on the subject is currently limited.
+So, if you have concerns, you should consider talking with your doctor before you start using retinol.